ladamesny/ContentlyAssignment/README.md

 The code also contains input validation.

 To run code:
  - Make test-unit is installed.
-Enter "gem install test-unit" on the command line to install
+Enter **gem install test-unit** on the command line to install
- - To run the tests, type this on the command line: "ruby calculator_test_cases.rb"
+ - To run the tests, type this on the command line: **ruby calculator_test_cases.rb**